yug-am/Crypto_time_analysis/README.md

 Clone this repo to your desktop and install the [Libraries used](#libraries-used)</a> using [pip](https://pypi.org/project/pip/).

 ## Usage
-After you clone this repo to your desktop, go to its root directory and run with main.py file in your Pyhton IDE respective graph matplotlib dialog with output the graph.
+After you clone this repo to your desktop, go to its root directory and run with main.py file in your Python IDE respective graph matplotlib dialog with the output graph.

 ## Libraries used

-This software uses the following open source packages:
+This project uses the following open source packages:

 - [Matplotlib](https://matplotlib.org/)
 - [Pickle](https://docs.python.org/3/library/pickle.html)